stakater/kubestackplus-docs/content/for-developers/how-to-guides/remote-debugging/remote-debugging-dotnet.md

 ##### Explanation of Key Changes

-- Downloading vsdbg:
+- Downloading VSDBG:
-The command downloads and installs the latest version of vsdbg into /vsdbg.
+The command downloads and installs the latest version of VSDBG into `/vsdbg`.

   ```bash
   curl -sSL https://aka.ms/getvsdbg | bash /dev/stdin -v latest -l /vsdbg
   ```

-- Creating a directory (/vsdbg) to store the debugger.
+- Creating a directory (`/vsdbg`) to store the debugger.
-- Ensuring the correct permissions so that vsdbg can execute properly.
+- Ensuring the correct permissions so that VSDBG can execute properly.
 - Changes the user context to the non-root user (ID 1000) to run the application securely.

 ### Configure Helm Chart